5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 You're talking about the corruption of the Riverside GOP.

-My impression from meeting you, hanging out with you in Sacramento, and then doing a deep dive in what's happening in California is that, frankly, my opinion of the California GOP is that it is just the whole thing's corrupt.
+My impression from meeting you, hanging out with you in Sacramento, and then doing a deep dive in what's happening in California is that, frankly, my opinion of the California GOP is that it's just the whole thing's corrupt.

 No, I agree with you.

-Yeah, so our last person that ran the Riverside County Republican Party was a political consultant.
+So our last person who ran the Riverside County Republican Party was a political consultant.

 And the newest person that's running the Riverside County Republican Party is a political consultant.